NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

     Same as ``--pairwise-matches``, but use ``*-clean.match`` files.

 --nvm <string (default="")>
     Load this .nvm file having interest point matches.
-It is assumed it was saved with no shift of the interest points relative to the optical center.
+See also ``--nvm-no-shift``.
 The ``rig_calibrator`` program
     (:numref:`rig_calibrator`) can create such files.
 This option implies ``--pairwise-matches``.

+--nvm-no-shift
+    Assume that the image features in the input nvm file were saved without being shifted to be relative to the optical center of the camera.

 --gcp-file
     Display the GCP pixel coordinates for this GCP file (implies ``--view-matches``).
 Also save here GCP if created from the